2X MATCH: 2X MATCH: Today, your gift is DOUBLED for twice the impact on lifesaving research.

 Biography

-Bruce G. Haffty, MD is Professor and Chairman, Department of Radiation Oncology, Rutgers-Robert Wood Johnson Medical School and New Jersey Medical School and the Cancer Institute of New Jersey and Associate Vice Chancellor for Cancer Programs at Rutgers Biomedical Health Sciences.
-His medical school training, internship, residency and chief residency was at Yale.
-Dr. Haffty was a Professor of Yale’s Department of Therapeutic Radiology, served as residency program director from 1992-2004, and Vice Chairman and Clinical Director from 2002-2005.
+Bruce G. Haffty, MD is a Professor and Chair of the Department of Radiation Oncology at the Rutgers-Robert Wood Johnson Medical School, New Jersey Medical School, and the Cancer Institute of New Jersey.
+He is Associate Vice Chancellor for Cancer Programs at Rutgers Biomedical and Health Sciences.
+His medical school training, internship, residency, and chief residency was conducted at Yale University.
+Dr. Haffty was a Professor of Yale’s Department of Therapeutic Radiology, served as residency program director from 1992-2004, and was Vice Chairman and Clinical Director from 2002-2005.
 He moved to the Robert Wood Johnson Medical School and Cancer Institute of New Jersey in 2005.

 BCRF Investigator Since